rasitayaz/flutter-pie-menu/README.md

 ## Usage

-Wrap the widget that should respond to gestures with the `PieMenu` widget, and provide the menu with an array of `PieAction`s to display as circular buttons.
+Wrap the widget that should respond to gestures with the `PieMenu` widget, and provide the menu with a list of `PieAction`s to display as circular buttons.

 ```dart
 PieMenu(